 This is why neutral sure sealants and glues should always use when glass installation for mirrors or painted glass splashbacks.
 Neutral cure silicone products reduce or eliminate the production of acetic acid while curing ensuring that your newly glass installation product not negatively affected as described above.
 Often the better quality sealants also tend to be neutral cure products.

-.Mould is a real issue with silicone sealants used in wet environments such as bathrooms.
-Silicones contain acetates which effectively feed mould causing it to go black soon after your installation.
+Mould a real issue with silicone sealants used in wet environments such as bathrooms.
+Silicones contain acetates which effectively feed mould causing it to go black soon after your glass installation.